 a) Expiry of timer T5aaa:

 On the first expiry of the timer T5aaa, the UE shall resend the PROSE PATH SWITCHING REQUEST message and shall reset and restart timer T5aaa.
 This retransmission is repeated two times, i.e. on the third expiry of timer T5aaa, the UE shall abort the procedure and consider the target UE is not in proximity or the path switching procedure from the direct communication path over PC5 to the direct communication path over Uu is not accepted by the target UE.

+NOTE: After the third expiry of timer T5aaa, whether the UE perform path switching procedure to the direct communication path over Uu is up to UE implementations.

 * * * End of Changes * * * *